Studio: Red Hound Films

 Nostradamus isn’t needed to predict what happens next.
 Flanked by gun-toting government agents on one side and teeth-baring zombies on the other, Eddie and his family suddenly find themselves fighting to keep body parts connected by holing up inside their formerly quiet country home.

-“6:15” is a love labor from a committed collection of cast and crew whose enthusiasm outweighs experience, which is a perfectly fine circumstance for a microbudget project keeping scope in check and rookie resources fully deployed.
+“Eyes of the Dead” is a love labor from a committed collection of cast and crew whose enthusiasm outweighs experience, which is a perfectly fine circumstance for a microbudget project keeping scope in check and rookie resources fully deployed.
 But problems with presentation begin when the conceit compounds amateur acting by highlighting how hard a time everyone has performing opposite a camera rig instead of a character.

 Precisely timed blocking has clearly been rehearsed ad nauseum, as it should be given the film’s nature, except there is a visible preoccupation in actors’ heads with where to be, what to do, and when to do it.
 No amount of side-to-side swaying with the camera can hide how fluidly everything moves even though hectic zombie madness is supposed to be the order of the day.
 The script has no chance of assisting unconvincing character portrayals either when, for instance, one person is required to recover from the death of a significant other so fast that a road runner cloud is left in the wake of rapid plot advancement.

 POV perspective is far from the best-suited frame for a film with a two-person arc at its core.
 Putting an audience behind someone’s eyes works when that audience has a simultaneous experience with the person they are supposed to be.
-Yet there comes a particular point in “6:15” where Eddie has a heart to heart with his wife about relationship woes and their conversation turns into a memory lane trip referencing past events only they are privy to.
+Yet there comes a particular point in “Eyes of the Dead” where Eddie has a heart to heart with his wife about relationship woes and their conversation turns into a memory lane trip referencing past events only they are privy to.
 Because the characters are now in a different narrative space than the audience, the illusion of immersion in Eddie’s identity is suddenly supplanted by a passive voyeur sense of possessing an alien body.
 When it feels like characters are talking at you instead of to you, the first-person format isn’t functioning as intended.

 It’s unfortunate because there is thoughtful dialogue about marriage between Eddie and Carla that doesn’t have a chance at breaking through staging to make an impact.
 Feeling emotion in an exchange such as theirs is already complicated when only one side of a two-person drama can ever be depicted onscreen.